Axxiar/starGHazer/README.md

 <a name="readme-top"></a>

 <!-- INTRO -->
-# Titre
+# starGHazer

-Track statistic of a GitHub repo without auth
+Track statistics of a GitHub repo without authentication

 🚧 *This project is under construction* 🚧